LacticAcidCYC/CS_Interview_Notes/Algorithm/LeetCode/Divide-and-Conquer.md

 **b)** Maximum area in right side of minimum value (Not including the min value) **c)** Number of bars multiplied by minimum value.

 How to find the minimum efficiently?
 [Range Minimum Query using Segment Tree](https://www.geeksforgeeks.org/segment-tree-set-1-range-minimum-query/) can be used for this.
 We build segment tree of the given histogram heights.
 Once the segment tree is built, all [range minimum queries take O(Logn) time](https://www.geeksforgeeks.org/segment-tree-set-1-range-minimum-query/).
-So over all complexity of the algorithm becomes.
+So over all complexity of the algorithm becomes:

 Overall Time = Time to build Segment Tree + Time to recursively find maximum area